Witholding taxes can be incurred when you improperly withdraw from an RRSP.

 Retirement planning is all about making wise decisions for your future self while making small, consistent sacrifices today.
 If you choose to make an early withdrawal, you are robbing yourself of a better future during retirement, which is certainly not why you are working hard today.
 Choose delayed gratification over instant gratification for a better future.

 Unless necessary, early RRSP withdrawals must be used as a last resort to avoid all the financial consequences associated with it.
-To gain a complete understanding about RRSPs, withholding taxes and any consequences related to early withdrawals, consult a finance professional for best results.
+To gain a complete understanding about RRSPs and any tax consequences and or tax benefits related to early withdrawals, consult a tax professional for best results.